 - Ocean Enhancement Validation – $5.66

 - Validation of the second rod – $15.94

 - North Coast Salmon Report Card – $7.05

 - Steelhead Report Card – $7.82

 - Spiny Lobster Report Card (valid for the entire lobster season) – $10.29

 If you happen to have lost your fishing documents, don’t fret.
 Duplicate licenses can be secured to replace the lost and stolen ones for the following rates:

 - Abalone Report Card – $18.54

-Besides the list of rates above, you will also find additional fees that typically represent surcharges for securing licenses and permits for fishing more convenient for you.
+Beside the list of rates above, you will also find additional fees that typically represent surcharges for securing licenses and permits for fishing more conveniently for you.